 Spiral ICD

-The maze or labyrinth-type ICD was the first inflow control device developed and served as the foundation for all future inflow control technologies.
+The maze or labyrinth-type ICD was the first inflow control device developed and this design served as the foundation for all future inflow control technologies.
 Its intricate internal flow path created a controlled pressure drop, balancing inflow along the wellbore and addressing challenges like uneven production and early breakthrough.
 This pioneering design introduced the concept of passive inflow control, demonstrating the potential for simple mechanisms to enhance reservoir management.
 The maze ICD’s effectiveness and adaptability paved the way for more advanced technologies, such as density-based and autonomous inflow control devices, which continue to build on its innovative principles.